> Skip to content

 The most common causes of leaky gut include concussion, low digestive juices, antibiotic use, infections like H.Pylori or parasites, blood sugar issues, autoimmune antibodies, pregnancy, stress, hormone changes, and high toxin burden.
 Food allergies can also play a role.

-Autoimmune disease is simply the body not being able to tell self from non-self and is never normal.
+Autoimmune disease is simply the body not being able to tell itself from non-self and is never normal.
 Unfortunately, the bodies’ T memory cells of the immune system make this a permanent issue with remission being the goal.
-Celiac disease is the autoimmune attack in the small intestine, and Crohn’s disease/inflammatory bowel disease would be the autoimmune attack in the large intestine.
+Celiac disease is an autoimmune attack in the small intestine, and Crohn’s disease/inflammatory bowel disease is an autoimmune attack in the large intestine.

 What Are Some Symptoms?